Non-Asymptotic Analysis of Classical Spectrum Estimators for $L$-mixing Time-series Data with Estimated Means: Introduction

-Despite making progress in developing non-asymptotic error bounds for spectrum estimators, the works \cite{fiecas2019spectral, lamperski2023nonasymptotic, zheng2024nonasymptotic} are all limited to zero-mean data.
+Despite making progress in developing non-asymptotic error bounds for spectrum estimators, the works \cite{fiecas2019spectral, lamperski2023nonasymptotic, zheng2025non} are all limited to zero-mean data.
 Although the zero-mean assumption is widely adopted since the data can be demeaned \cite{stoica2005spectral, brillinger1981time}, subtracting an incorrect mean (which would arise when using the sample mean) will lead to estimation errors.
+Therefore, conducting the non-asymptotic analysis under the assumption that the mean of the dataset is unknown is of practical importance.
 The work \cite{dudek2023spectral} uses a subsampling method to avoid data demeaning and handle non-stationary data, but only covers the asymptotic analysis for almost periodically correlated time series.
 While it would be interesting to generalize our theory to non-stationary data, this is beyond the scope of the current paper.

 The paper is organized as follows.
-In Section \ref{sec:Setup}, we describe the problem and algorithms, give background on the class of $L$-mixing processes, and present some supporting results.
+In Section \ref{sec:Setup}, we describe the problem and algorithms, give background on the class of $L$-mixing processes.
 Section \ref{sec:convergence_analysis} presents the main results on spectral estimation error analysis.
+Section~\ref{sec:extension_Lmixing} shows the extensions of classical $L$-mixing results and the detailed proofs.
 In Sections \ref{sec:proofs_supporting} and \ref{sec:proofs_main}, the proofs of supporting lemmas and the main results are shown, respectively.
 In Section \ref{sec:sim}, we verify our theory through simulations of a finite-state Markov chain.
 Conclusions are given in Section~\ref{sec:conclusion}.